ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 {: #deploy-ocp-rhm-limitations}

 - This deployment option is not available on OpenShift Container Platform on LinuxONE.

-- This deployment option is only available for {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 2.5 and higher.
-- IBM Blockchain Platform 1.0.0 is supported on Red Hat OpenShift 4.4+.
+- IBM Support for Hyperledger Fabric 1.0.0 is supported on Red Hat OpenShift 4.6+.
 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
-- IBM Blockchain Platform is not supported on OpenShift Online.
+- IBM Support for Hyperledger Fabric is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.
-- You cannot use the extended support release(EMC Symmetrix for R) version of Firefox to log in to the IBM Blockchain Platform console.
+- You cannot use the extended support release(EMC Symmetrix for R) version of Firefox to log in to the IBM Support for Hyperledger Fabric console.
-- The free trial cannot be upgraded to the paid version.
-After 30 days, access to the product is removed.
-For more information, see [Free trial](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-sw-pricing#ibm-hlfsupport-software-pricing-free).

 ## Before you begin
 {: #deploy-ocp-rhm-prerequisites}